 Nina Cuellar-Barry

 I've always been fascinated with the mother-child bond.
-After I had my own children I experienced the deep emotional ties that make the bond so loving - and conflict-ridden.
+When I had my own children I experienced the deep emotional ties that make the bond so loving - and conflict-ridden.

-Returning to school in Early Childhood Special Education gave me lots of tools that I would have found helpful when my children were little.
+Returning to school in Early Childhood Special Education gave me many tools that I would have found helpful when my children were little.
 They worked so well with all children!
-But while they were helpful, they didn't give me all the insight I needed to really forge a loving bond that respected my children and myself, and that would last our lifetimes.
+Even though my training was helpful in managing kids' behavior, it didn't give me all the insight I needed to really forge the loving bond I wanted to create - that respected my children and myself, and that would last our lifetimes.

 A lot of the suggestions and techniques I learned ‘worked’ beautifully for my first child when he was ‘misbehaving’ or when we had challenges.

-I still had struggled at times, when he wouldn’t ‘cooperate.’ but overall, I felt like I was doing pretty well as a parent.
+I still struggled at times when he wouldn’t ‘cooperate,' but overall, I felt I was doing pretty well as a parent.

 She was a delightful child.
 But I couldn’t seem to motivate her to behave in the ways I thought were more appropriate than the ones she chose.

 And school was another struggle!
-I was trying so hard to ‘control’ her behavior, but she didn’t want to be controlled.
+I tried so hard to ‘control’ her behavior, but she didn’t want to be controlled.

 I learned all about supports and strategies that were tailored to children who learned differently.
 Not all kids learn with the teacher at the front of the room giving directions to the whole group!

-In my classroom and in community preschools where I consulted, I saw how well these functional and different tools helped all children learn skills and routines.
+In my classroom and in community preschools where I consulted, I saw how well these functional tools helped all children learn skills and routines.

-I was able to modify these tools for older children (like mine), and discovered that it was easier to communicate and teach my children when I used different strategies!
+I was able to modify these tools for older children (like mine), and discovered how much easier it became to communicate and guide my children.

 Though my children were thriving, I still struggled with my relationship with them.
 We had so much conflict over things that didn’t even seem important!